Camper689/cooler-game-of-life/README.md

 - Import / export configuration
 - Save / load game state (lexicon)
 - Optimize evolve method for bigger grid
+- Save color palette in cookies
+- Make condition for cell transition more complex - add random and OR / AND operators

 ### Examples:
 Basic game of life configuration: